honeypieio/shrubcoop.org/content/working-groups/food-sharing-hub.md

 The Food Sharing Hub is working with a host of local supermarkets and small businesses via Fareshare and Neighbourly to rescue surplus food that might otherwise end up in landfill.
 We get a lot of fresh produce - **fruits and vegetables**, as well as **bread and baked goods** that are still tasty and safe to eat past their 'best before'.
 We also get seasonal products that shops need to clear away, dented tins, cut flowers and all sorts of surprises.

 We use cargo bikes wherever possible to collect food and to distribute it to partner organisations.
 While we have two cargo bikes ourselves we also work with [Cargo Bike Movement](https://www.cargobikemovement.com/) and their fleet of bikes.

-In the evenings [Refugee Community Kitchen Edinburgh](https://refugeecommunitykitchen.org/) help to sort and organise the incoming stock - some of which they take to turn into tasty chutneys, jams and preserves.
+We want our community to know the process behind the food we get on our shelves.
+It takes a dedicated team of volunteers...

+In the evenings, we have collectors who travel round all our partner stores on cargo bikes or by car, collecting food that the stores haven't managed to sell.
+While we have two cargo bikes ourselves we also work with [Cargo Bike Movement](https://www.cargobikemovement.com/) and their fleet of bikes.
+⬇️
+These collectors then bring the food to a team of volunteers waiting at the Zero Waste Hub who sort through it and weigh it.
+This team take some of the food to local hostels on their way home.
+This sorting happens between 8.30pm and 11pm!
+⬇️
+The next morning, a team of volunteers come in early to arrange the food on the shelves and put aside some food for other partner organisations.
+⬇️
+Our Café volunteers then select items that they can use in our vegan café that day such as fruit for our smoothies!
+⬇️
+Our doors open at 11am and our shelves are looking full and tidy - all thanks to all these people!

 The Food Sharing Edinburgh project also coordinates a network of surplus food collections from small businesses and redistributes it to charities across the city who ensure that it reaches people facing food insecurity and offers them a dignified way of accessing nutritious food, while tackling unnecessary food waste.